 Thailand, the “Land of Smiles,” is a great destination for ESL teachers who want to teach abroad and experience a country rich in history, famous for its culinary arts, and replete with vacation destinations.

 Housing in Thailand varies greatly between simplistic village dwellings and downtown luxury condominiums and houses.
 There are options for every income bracket and lifestyle choice.
 If living in a luxury Western complex, frequent dining at five star hotels, owning a vehicle and having household staff is important, then a teacher’s salary would likely not accommodate this lifestyle.
 However, most ESL teachers would be able to find suitable apartment accommodations and enjoy a moderate lifestyle at a very reasonable price.

 Generally speaking, a bachelor apartment is a common choice for teachers.
 They are normally a single room with a bathroom, AC, and basic furniture such as a bed, wardrobe and chair.
 The AC and hot water heater (if included) are usually area units that can be turned on and off as needed.
 As electricity charges are generally above and beyond the rental price and can be quite expensive, being prudent to ensure all units are turned off when leaving the apartment is important to avoid a large bill at the end of the month.

-Schools sometimes provide accommodation or assist in securing them.
+Schools sometimes provide accommodations or assist in securing them.
 Finding an apartment near the school would avert heavy traffic in large urban centers and simplify life in terms of after school activities and early school start times.
-Airfare

 Health care in Thailand is inexpensive and normally of high quality.
 ESL teachers can also choose to obtain insurance through a company in their home country before going abroad.
 This is normally a good idea no matter where you travel.